About this guide

 5 things you can do to go further

 - Become a planner.
-Single use plastic is convenient and hard to avoid if you haven’t planned how to do it, whether this is having reusable shopping bags in your car, buying in bulk to reduce packaging or taking your reusable cup, straw and cutlery out with you.
+Single-use plastic is convenient and hard to avoid if you haven’t planned ahead.
+Plan by having reusable shopping bags in your car, buying in bulk to reduce packaging or taking your reusable cup, containers, straw and cutlery out with you.

-- Try to avoid eating take away.
+- Try to avoid eating takeaway.
 Taking the time to eat at your favourite restaurant is not just a great social opportunity, it also saves on the plastic containers.
-If you can’t skip take away, see if you can take your own reusable containers.
+If you can’t skip take away due to COVID-19, see if you can take your own reusable containers.

-- If you buy goods locally at markets sometimes vendors will accept their containers back and will often give you a discount.
+- If you buy goods locally at markets, some vendors will accept their containers back and will often give you a discount.
 Ask your local beekeeper, jam or candle maker.

-- Pick up 5 pieces of waste when you are out and about, and reduce the amount of plastics entering our waterways and oceans or even join a Trash Mob or other organised event.
+- Pick up 5 pieces of waste when you’re out and about, and reduce the amount of plastics entering our waterways and oceans, or even join Trash Gather or other organised events.

 - Get involved – join the Challenge Plastic Free July or Take 3 for the Sea or the National Geographic Plastic pledge.

 5 things you can do to encourage others to join in

 - Encourage your family and friends to get involved.
 Share what you’ve learned about reducing single-use plastics and encourage them to join you.

 - Encourage your workplace, school or group to get involved.
 As COVID-19 restrictions ease, you could hold an art exhibition of objects made from recycled materials, do local clean ups, hold a community or online event or become a Plastic Free Place.